History of Hamas: Cabinet formation

-On March 20, 2006, Hamas unveiled its full cabinet list, placing loyal members in charge of all key ministries; of the 24 ministers appointed, the majority were Hamas (the others were independent or technocrats).
+On 20 March 2006, Hamas unveiled its full cabinet list, placing loyal members in charge of all key ministries; of the 24 ministers appointed, the majority were Hamas (the others were independent or technocrats).
 Mahmoud Abbas' Fatah refused to join the Hamas government.
 The position of foreign minister was given to Mahmoud al-Zahar, a Gazan leader and target of previous targeted killing attempts by Israel.
 Saeed Seyam, another Hamas leader, was appointed interior minister, in charge of multiple security agencies.
 Hamas member and engineer Ala el-Deen Al-Araj was appointed economics minister.
 The position of finance minister was given to Omar Abdel-Razeq, Hamas election official and economics professor from the West Bank.

 In his interview to The Sunday Telegraph, the newly appointed chief of the Palestinian security services Jamal Abu Samhadana stated: "We have only one enemy.
 They are Jews.
 We have no other enemy.
 I will continue to carry the rifle and pull the trigger whenever required to defend my people."
 However, president Mahmoud Abbas retained official control over the Palestinian security services.

 Tensions between Fatah and Hamas

-After the formation of the Hamas cabinet on March 20, 2006, tensions progressively rose in the Gaza Strip between Fatah and Hamas militants.
+After the formation of the Hamas cabinet on 20 March 2006, tensions progressively rose in the Gaza Strip between Fatah and Hamas militants.
 In May 2006, The Sunday Times reported that Israeli security sources claimed they had uncovered a Hamas plot to assassinate president Mahmoud Abbas.
 This was officially denied by a Hamas spokesman, while Mahmoud Abbas' spokesman, Nabil Abu Rudeina, described the report as "totally untrue".
-On May 8, three Palestinians were killed and 10 wounded in clashes in southern Gaza, near Khan Yunis, between rival Hamas and Fatah gunmen.
-On May 6 and 7, hundreds of Palestinians demonstrated in Gaza and the West Bank demanding payment of their wages.
+On 8 May, three Palestinians were killed and 10 wounded in clashes in southern Gaza, near Khan Yunis, between rival Hamas and Fatah gunmen.
+On 6 and 7 May, hundreds of Palestinians demonstrated in Gaza and the West Bank demanding payment of their wages.
 Although this inter-Palestinian incident had been one of the most serious since January 2006, tension had been slowly risen with the "economic squeeze" on the PA.

-Twelve people were killed during the first days of October 2006 in armed clashes between Fatah, and the Hamas Interior ministry police.
-These clashes started when the interior ministry militia forcibly dispersed a gathering of Policemen demonstrating against unpaid wages.
-The Fatah-affiliated Al-Aqsa brigades have threatened to kill Hamas leaders including Khaled Meshal, Saeed Seyam and Youssef al-Zahar.
-The Al-Asqa brigade kidnapped but then released a senior official in the Finance ministry.